subhamviky/order-to-cash-agentic-ai/README.md

 ---

+## 🔄 Architectural Evolution Path

+> **Status: Phase 2 (In-Progress refactoring to E2A alignment)**

+This repository operates under an intentional **"Spike-and-Stabilize"** engineering pattern, serving as the primary Python reference validation spike for the [E2A Architecture Framework](https://github.com/subhamviky/e2a-framework).
+* **Phase 1 (Stabilized):** Successfully built and verified functional multi-agent coordination boundaries, custom tool endpoints, and infrastructure deployment pipelines.
+* **Phase 2 (Active):** Refactoring all standalone nodes and custom orchestration mechanisms to inherit directly from E2A's `BaseAgent` and `BaseWorkflow` abstract class contracts.
+This proves the transition from procedural agent prototyping to enterprise contract-first software design.

+---

 ## Why This Project Exists

 This project applies **the enterprise resilience patterns used in production $350M financial settlement systems** — idempotency, saga compensation, circuit breakers, exactly-once processing, DLQ escalation — directly to an AI-native architecture running on AWS.

 **Core mental model:**
 ```